A SaaS business needs three essential elements to maximize customer engagement:

 The tool also allows you to create a knowledge base, resource center, checklists, and NPS surveys.
 The segmentation and analytics of Userguiding are also not disappointing.

-Chameleon is more pricey but more flexible than Userguiding.
+Chameleon is also a product adoption tool, but it’s a bit more pricey but more flexible than UserGuiding.
 It also helps you build on-screen onboarding experiences, but you can customize chameleon tours even further using custom CSS.

 Intro js is an open-source product tour platform.
 It isn’t as functional as UserGuiding or Chameleon, but it is free and if you have the required technical knowledge, you can still use it to create an onboarding-focused experience.